Unbiased shifts of Brownian motion: Introduction and main results

 \begin{theorem} Let $r\in\R$.
 Then $T_r$ is an unbiased shift embedding $\delta_0$. \end{theorem}

-This result formalises the intuitive idea that two-sided Brownian motion looks globally the same from all its (appropriately chosen) zeros, thus resolving an issue raised by Mandelbrot in \cite[p.\ 207, p.\ 385]{Ma82} and reinforced in \cite {KaVere96, Thor00}.
-Another way of thinking about this result is that if we travel in time according to the clock of local time we always see a two-sided Brownian motion.
-This is analogous to a well-known property of the two-sided stationary Poisson process with an extra point at the origin: the lengths of the intervals between points are i.i.d.\ (exponential) and therefore shifting the origin to the $n$th point on the right (or on the left) gives us back a two-sided Poisson process with an extra point at the origin.
-In fact, much of the work behind the present paper was inspired by recent developments for spatial point processes and random measures \cite{HP05,HPPS09,LaTh09}.
-In the terminology of \cite{LaTh09}, Brownian motion is {\em mass-stationary} with respect to local time, see Section~\ref{secmassstat}.
+This result formalises the intuitive idea that two-sided Brownian motion looks globally the same from all its (appropriately chosen) zeros, thus resolving an issue raised by Mandelbrot in \cite{Ma82}, pages 207 and 385, and reinforced in \cite{KaVere96,Thor00}.
+Another way of thinking about this result is that if we travel in time according to the clock of local time, we always see a two-sided Brownian motion.

+The property described in Theorem~\ref{littletwin} is analogous to a well-known feature of the two-sided stationary Poisson process with an extra point at the origin: the lengths of the intervals between points are i.i.d. (exponential) and therefore shifting the origin to the $n$th point on the right (or on the left) gives us back a two-sided Poisson process with an extra point at the origin.
+In the Poisson case the process with an extra point at the origin is the Palm version of the stationary process, and it is a well-known characterising property of Palm versions of stationary point processes on the line that their distributions do not change when the origin is shifted along the points.